Nick Bilogorskiy: Career in technology

-Bilogorsky started working on computer security at Facebook in 2010.
-Later he cofounded Cyphort, which was acquired by Juniper Networks in 2017.
-In May 2019, he joined Google as a director of Trust and Safety and worked at Google until 2023.
+a cybersecurity startup that developed second-generation antivirus products using behavioral analysis rather than signature-based detection.
+Cyphort's clients included Netflix and Yelp.
+The company was acquired by Juniper Networks in 2017.
+In May 2019, Bilogorskiy joined Google as a director of Trust and Safety and worked at Google until 2023.
 He presented his work on computer security at the RSA Conference in 2018 and 2019.